Florida Structural Integrity Reserve Study and Funding Requirements: Frequently Asked Questions

 Introduced and signed into law in May 2022, Florida Senate Bill 4-D establishes statewide structural integrity reserve study and funding requirements for condominium associations and cooperatives.

-Because structural integrity reserve studies are new to the industry, there is currently much uncertainty around the new requirements, especially with the potential for changes at the upcoming legislative session.
 Below is a list of questions many property managers and Boards are frequently inquiring about.

 Does our current reserve study fulfill the requirements of a structural integrity reserve study?